FAA Criticized About Airline Deals

 As of January 1997, there were some 30 cargo and passenger airlines participating in the program.
 Neither the report nor government officials would identify which airlines had entered into arrangements.

 The program in question gives the FAA free training for its inspectors in exchange for allowing airlines to certify their own pilots and flight engineers.
-But the government retains the right to set the training standards for the airlines and periodically checks up on their certifications.
+But the government sets the training standards for the airlines and periodically checks on their certifications.

 The program is one of several that allow the FAA to shift some of its responsibilities to the private sector, thus allowing agency employees to handle more pressing safety issues.